 When should I arrive?

-Graduands are requested to arrive 2 hours before the ceremony start time, ensuring there is adequate time for registration, robing and graduand briefing.
+Graduands are requested to arrive two hours before the ceremony start time, ensuring there is adequate time for registration, robing and graduand briefing.

-Guests are invited to be seated about 30 minutes before the ceremony start time.
+Guests are invited to be seated approximately 60 minutes prior to the ceremony start time.

 Seating is allocated by the venue.
-We recommend that you advise QPAC regarding any accessibility requirements in advance.
+We recommend that you advise the respective venues regarding any accessibility requirements in advance.